hsu780112/Bike-Share-Project/README.md

 ## Project Workflow

 ### Data Cleaning
-We started by handling inconsistencies and missing values in our dataset before using it for modeling.
-In addition, we identified the columns and features suitable for our model while eliminating any redundancies.
+We began by addressing inconsistencies and missing values in our dataset to ensure its suitability for modeling purposes.
+Furthermore, we identified relevant columns and features for our model, eliminating redundancies.
+We also created new columns and categorized the results to facilitate our analysis.

 ### Exploratory Data Analysis (EDA)
 EDA helped understand feature distributions and relationships with loan status, thus informing model choice and guiding feature engineering.